About SlabLab

 Why we're doing this

-Backcountry travel is complex and dangerous.
-We believe the resources availabile to recreationalists can improve and the way to do that is through listening directly to the voice of the skier.
+Backcountry travel is complex and dangerous and yet incredibly rewarding.
+We believe the resources available to recreationalists can improve and the way to do that is through listening directly to the voice of the skier.

 Who this is for

 We engage with, and design for all backcountry travelers regardless of mode of travel or skill/experience level.
-We expect our work to be valued by recreational users, educators, guides, avalanche centers and curriculum developers, and manufacturers.
+We seek to make work that is valuable for recreational users, educators, guides, avalanche centers and curriculum developers, and manufacturers.

 What we do